rickycarpainter/CS256/TASKLIST.md

 Ordered by priority, highest at the top.
 Finished tasks move to bottom

 ## HTML
+ - [ ] add input boxes for typing new answers and questions
  - [ ] add Ask New button
  - [ ] add Follow and Answer button
  - [ ] add Sort By button and box of options
- - [ ] change width on click to show the rest of question
- - [ ] add input boxes for typing new answers and questions
+ - [ ] test what happens with a really long question...
  - [ ] add viewcount
- - [ ] add time stamp
  - [ ] teacher outline
  - [x] style answers
  - [x] add pictures! :)